fshernoff/Last-Stop/last-stop-game-bible-v2.md

 - marge_tier1_about_earl: priority 40

 Winner: marge_tier1_gossip (higher priority)
-Check oncePer: 'loop' - have we seen it this loop?
+Check oncePer: 'loop' - have we seen it this reset?
 No.
 PLAY marge_tier1_gossip
 ```